ggustafsson/Ansiblebot/README.md

-# 🤖 ULTRA EXTREME MEGA ANSIBLE AUTOMATION 2000
+# 🤖 ULTRA EXTREME ANSIBLE AUTOMATION 2000

 ## 🚨 Description

 Personal Ansible playbooks that sets up **everything** on **everything**.
 Use for reference if you want to automate your whole life.

 ## 🚀 Commands